opto/webext-docs/browserAction.rst

 setPopup(details)
 -----------------

 Sets the html document to be opened as a popup when the user clicks on the toolbar action's icon.
+The html needs to follow the Content Security Policy as outlined here:  https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_Security_Policy.
+For example, inline js (<input type="text" onclick="some_function()">  is no longer allowed.

 - ``details`` (object)